Cetrotide (Cetrorelix (As Acetate))

 What Is Cetrotide Used For?

-Cetrotide is a specialized fertility medication that helps women undergoing assisted reproduction treatments like in vitro fertilization (IVF).
+Cetrotide is a medication used to prevent premature ovulation in women undergoing assisted reproduction treatments, such as in vitro fertilization (IVF).

 Primary Uses